jhpyle/docassemble/_docs/scalability.md

 key.
 Create a bucket.
 3. Go to [EC2 Container Service].
 4. Create a Task Definition called `docassemble-sql` using the JSON configuration below.
+Edit the `TIMEZONE`.
-4. Create a Task Definition called `docassemble-log` using the JSON configuration below.
+5. Create a Task Definition called `docassemble-log` using the JSON configuration below.
+Edit the `TIMEZONE`.
 6. Create a Service called `sql-service` that uses the task definition `docassemble-sql`.
+Edit the `TIMEZONE`.
 Set the number of tasks to 1.
 Do not choose an Elastic Load Balancer.
 Deploy `sql-service` on an [EC2] instance.
 Make note of the "Private IP" of the instance.
-6. Create a Service called `log-service` that uses the task definition `docassemble-log`.
+7. Create a Service called `log-service` that uses the task definition `docassemble-log`.
 Set the number of tasks to 1.
 Do not choose an Elastic Load Balancer.
 Deploy `log-service` on an [EC2] instance.
 Make note of the "Private IP" of the instance.
-7. Create a Task Definition called `docassemble-app` using the JSON configuration below.
+8. Create a Task Definition called `docassemble-app` using the JSON configuration below.
 Substitute the "Private IP" of the instance running `docassemble-sql` for `DBHOST`.
 Substitute the "Private IP" of the instance running `docassemble-log` for `LOGSERVER`.
-(Or, use [Amazon Route 53] to create a Private Hosted Zone for the VPC with CNAME entries mapping the "Private IP"s of the instances running `docassemble-sql` and `docassemble-log` to names.)
-Substitute your [Amazon S3] credentials.
+(Or, use [Amazon Route 53] to create a Private Hosted Zone for the [VPC] with CNAME entries mapping the "Private IP"s of the instances running `docassemble-sql` and `docassemble-log` to names.)
+Substitute your [Amazon S3] credentials and bucket name (`S3ACCESSKEY`, `S3SECRETACCESSKEY`, `S3SECRETACCESSKEY`, and `S3BUCKET`).
-8. Create an Elastic Load Balancer in [EC2].
+9. Create an [Elastic Load Balancer] in [EC2].
-9. Create a Service called `app-service` that uses the task definition `docassemble-app`.
-Set the number of tasks to 1 and use the Elastic Load Balancer you just created.
+10. Create a Service called `app-service` that uses the task definition `docassemble-app`.
+Set the number of tasks to 1 and use the [Elastic Load Balancer] you just created.
-10. Set up the security groups on the Elastic Load Balancer and the VPC so that the instances within the VPC can send any traffic among eachother, but that only HTTP (or HTTPS) is open to the outside world.
+11. Set up the security groups on the [Elastic Load Balancer] and the [VPC] so that the instances within the [VPC] can send any traffic among each other, but that only HTTP (or HTTPS) is open to the outside world.
-11. Decide what URL you want users to use, and edit your DNS to add a CNAME pointing from that URL to the URL of the load balancer.
+12. Decide what URL you want users to use, and edit your DNS to add a CNAME pointing from that URL to the URL of the load balancer.
-12. Create a sufficient number of [EC2] instances so that the `docassemble-sql` and `docassemble-app` tasks both have room to run.
+13. Create a sufficient number of [EC2] instances so that the `docassemble-sql`, `docassemble-log`, and `docassemble-app` tasks all have room to run.
+14. Create an [Auto Scaling Group] for the `docassemble-app` task so that any number of instances (up to a limit) can support the `docassemble-app` task.

 Here is the task definition for `docassemble-sql`: